How can we be smarter, kinder, and just all-round less irritable, more pleasant human beings?

 “Bang on puberty, two things happen with regard to your pineal gland in your brain.
 You make more melatonin, so from when you hit puberty to about your early-mid 20s you need 10 hours sleep and secondly, you need it later,” Dr Karl said.

 10 hours?
-Just 1 in 2 (55%) told us they get less than eight hours of sleep per night.
+Over 1 in 2 (55%) told us they get less than eight hours of sleep per night.

 And this biology is likely one of the reasons why 70% of Gen Zs classify themselves as night owls and 30% as early birds.
 And why, because of long-rigid school start times, many find themselves experiencing broken sleep and catching up on sleep during irregular hours.
 (You’re off the hook!)